Video: Female body surface anatomy

 Moving inferiorly a bit further, this space or groove seen here between the buttocks is known as the intergluteal cleft, and on the right here is an image of the gluteus maximus whose external protrusions create this cleft.
 The intergluteal cleft runs from the sacrum to the perineum and is often colloquially referred to as the "butt crack".
 Inferior to the buttocks is this crease seen here known as the gluteal sulcus.
 It is worth noting that the gluteal sulcus is not actually formed by the inferior border of the gluteus maximus muscle although the crease does line up with the border.
 It is instead formed by a fold of skin.

 On the posterior aspect of the knee joint, we see this diamond-shaped depression known as the popliteal fossa.
-Its boundaries are formed by the muscles of the thigh and the leg and it has several important blood vessels and nerves that pass through it including the popliteal artery, the popliteal vein and the sciatic nerves which at the popliteal fossa superior border divides into the tibial nerve and the common popliteal nerve.
+Its boundaries are formed by the muscles of the thigh and the leg and it has several important blood vessels and nerves that pass through it including the popliteal artery, the popliteal vein and the sciatic nerves which at the popliteal fossa superior border divides into the tibial nerve and the common fibular nerve.

 Finally, the heel is also a pretty prominent surface landmark formed by the posterior protrusion of the calcaneus which is more commonly known as the heel bone.
 The Achilles tendon attaches to this bone which plays an important role in weightbearing and stability.